 Although Boston Private Wealth is based out of Boston, it also runs branches in other areas of the country.
 In fact, you’ll find Boston Private locations with wealth management services in San Francisco, California; Beverly Hills, California; Naples, Florida; Palm Beach Gardens, Florida; and Madison, Wisconsin.

 Boston Private Wealth Background

 Boston Private Wealth can trace its roots back to 1986.
 The firm is a wholly-owned subsidiary of financial services company Boston Private Bank & Trust Company (BPBTC).
 BPBTC itself is owned by Boston Private Financial Holdings, Inc., a holding company.

 The total number of advisory certifications at Boston Private Wealth is unclear.
-However, the firm’s leadership team boasts eight chartered financial analysts (CFA), seven certified financial planners (CFP), one accredited wealth management analyst (AWMA) and one certified investment management analyst (CIMA).
+However, the firm’s leadership team boasts such certifications as chartered financial analyst (CFA), certified financial planner (CFP), accredited wealth management analyst (AWMA) and certified investment management analyst (CIMA).